NSLS2/xsecurelock/README-NSLS2.md

 This is acomplished by never raising the blanker and screensaver windows although they are still mapped.
 The screensaver process is still run, so a lock icon (for example) can be shown when the screensaver is run.

+## Syslog

+Passing the option `--enable-syslog` will enable the syslog logging in the `authproto_pam.c` module.
+This adds some syslog messages (in the auth context) for logging the authentication.